 Now for the easy part _ supposedly.

-After winning the 100 meters over archrival Asafa Powell in a thrilling weekend final, Tyson Gay continued his quest for a sprint double at the world championships early Tuesday.
+After winning the 100 meters over archrival Asafa Powell in a thrilling weekend final, Tyson Gay continued his quest for a sprint double at the world championships on Tuesday.

 And if the U.S. team is in shape for the weekend sprint relay, he could end up with a triple gold-medal haul.

-His teammate and main rival, Wallace Spearman, also advanced.
+His teammate and main rival in the 200, Wallace Spearman, also advanced.